Ceudan/Match-Roads-Between-Databases/README.md

 ### Data Reorganization
 In the original Pandas dataframe, searching for a road section near coordinates is O(N) time.
 With N=100,000 queries this gives us O(N^2) time, or roughly 10^10 steps.
 I restructured key data into a stack of ordered lists, which allows for binary search (figure below).
 Each query takes approximately O(log(N/nl)) time, where nl = number of lists = 8000.
 N=100,000 queries runs in roughly 5*10^5 steps.

+Searching for multiple roads near a location proceeds as follows.
+First we identify the relevant latitude lists, which never exceeds 3 given the user's desired matching distance.
+Next we binary search the longitudinal enpoints on each list to cut out the appropriate range.
+In reality, we are searching a square centered on the coordinates, with the boundaries of the square being determined in no more than 6 binary searches.

 ![Visualization of road sections in Database 1](images/data_reorganization.png)

 ### Matching Algorithm